jsverse/transloco-keys-manager/README.md

 The `TranslocoExtractKeysWebpackPlugin` provides you with the ability to extract the keys during development, while you're working on the project.

 The angular-cli doesn't support adding a custom Webpack config out of the box.

-To make it easier for you, when you choose the Webpack Plugin option, it'll do the work for you.
+In case you already have support for a custom Webpack config just add the `TranslocoExtractKeysWebpackPlugin` in your plugin list.

+In case you need to add the support, you can use the keys manager [schematics command](#schematics), and it will do the work for you. (choose the Webpack Plugin option)

 You should see a new file named `webpack-dev.config.js` configured with `TranslocoExtractKeysWebpackPlugin`: